Good for most if not all your recording needs

 - When the app opens, you’ll find your iPhone listed in the left sidebar.
 You’ll also see a button beneath your iPhone.
 Click on this Enable button to enable and use your iPhone as an audio device on your Mac.

-- You’ll see a new entry of your iPhone in the list.
+- You’ll see a new entry for your iPhone in the list.
 The button should now say Disable which means the feature is currently enabled.

 - Exit out of the Audio MIDI Setup app on your Mac.